HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 ### Format adoption

 What formats are sites delivering in 2024?
-MP4, with its [universal support story](https://caniuse.com/mpeg4), is king:
+MP4, which enjoys [universal support](https://caniuse.com/mpeg4), is king:

 {{ figure_markup(
   image="TODO.png",
-  caption="Top extensions of files with a video MIME type.", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=892598197&format=interactive", sheets_gid="1427621996",
-  sql_file="video_ext.sql"
+  caption="Top extensions of files with a video MIME type.", description="A bar chart showing the extensions of video files delivered on desktop and mobile.
+Only the mobile bars are labelled, but with one exception, the desktop bars are fairly similar.
+The MP4 extension accounted for 68% of video files; blank extensions accounted for 14% of video files (and were uniquely much lower on desktop); files with a TS extension accounted for 9% of video files; M4S, 4%; MOV, 1%; lastly, WebM, 1%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=892598197&format=interactive", sheets_gid="1427621996", sql_file="video_ext.sql"
 )
 }}

-After .mp4, the three most common extensions are no-extension, .ts, and .m4s.
+After `.mp4`, the three most common extensions are no-extension, `.ts`, and `.m4s`.
 This trio is delivered when a `<video>` element employs adaptive bitrate streaming using either HLS or MPEG-DASH.
-Video elements that use anything besides MP4 or adaptive bitrate streaming are rare, accounting for only 4% of the extensions we found.
+Video elements that deliver anything besides `.mp4` or adaptive bitrate streaming are rare, accounting for only 4% of the extensions we found.

 ### Embedding